qlovy/mma/README.md

 - [x] use local storage for storing exercises
 - [x] JSON file or text file for add new exercise of configure multiple exercise --> one the local storage is ok
 - [x] add a menu with two categories (one for exercising and the other for settings)
+- [ ] add an option to make a circuit
+- [ ] display theorical time for on session

 ### Ideas